a7medkamel/eb2/README.md

   - [x] black paint

 ## Other
-- [ ] missing 2 handles for built in cabinet
-  - we can install a push mechanism [I'll buy some from Ikea]
 - [ ] missing bolt on hand rail to second floor
-- [ ] some light switches aren't correctly installer
 - [ ] laundry trim
 - [ ] powder room door needs a little sanding / finish (there is a large X mark on it)